afa-farkhod/Git-Help/README.md

 ## Troubleshooting

 - In case of changing the GitHub `PAT`(Private Access Token) (MacOS env) to keep further access the private repositories need to add the new PAT to `Key chain`
 - Update Git credentials.
-Depending on your OS and how Git was configured, your token may be stored in a credential manager or directly in the repository configuration.
+Depending on your OS and how Git was configured your token may be stored in a credential manager or directly in the repository configuration.
   - For macOS:
     - The macOS Keychain usually manages GitHub credentials.
 You can update your token here:
     - Open Keychain Access.